Cosmian/cloudproof_flutter/README.md

 When using local encryption and decryption with [CoverCrypt](https://github.com/Cosmian/cover_crypt) native libraries are required.

 Check the main pages of the respective projects to build the native libraries appropriate for your systems.
-The [test directory](./src/test/resources/linux-x86-64/) provides pre-built libraries for Linux GLIBC 2.17.
+The [resources directory](./resources/) provides pre-built libraries for Linux GLIBC 2.17.
 These libraries should run fine on a system with a more recent GLIBC version.

 This table shows the minimum versions correspondences between the various components